 Day 1: The person saw an ad on Facebook, clicked it and read through an article (just like this one).

-Day 5: After seeing some ad on LinkedIn the potential customer ended up again on the company website, browsing for more information.
+Day 5: After seeing some ads on LinkedIn, the potential customer ended up again on the company website, browsing for more information.

 Which channel should get the credit for this conversion?

-If you look at the tools’ own reporting they are all happy to claim the credit.
+If you look at the tools’ own reporting, they are all happy to claim the credit.
 After all, they all had a part in this journey during their attribution windows.
-This is arguably a fine method to measure the performance for optimization purposes, but it’s not attribution.
-The credit for the conversion is only attributed between the tool’s own campaigns.
+This is arguably a fine method to measure the performance for optimisation purposes, but it’s not attribution.
+The credit for the conversion is only attributed to the tool’s own campaigns.